sAurangzaib/Portfolio/README.md

 YAP is Fintech application (RxSwift, MVVM-C): Being built using Reactive and MVVM-C, deals with managing user financial account and sub-accounts.
 Funds transfer, transactions and debit card management is supported.
 Project follows frameworks based modular structure With all UI build programatically.
 CI/CD implemented using FASTLANE and Circle CI.

 ### My Role ###
-Senior iOS developer Communicating with YAP Bussiness team, understanding requirements and sprint planning.
+iOS developer Communicating with YAP Bussiness team, understanding requirements and sprint planning.

 ### Technologies ###
 * Swift(5)